senator/wetdirt/README.md

 ## Plan

-* Architecture: full definition TBD, but a modular design using NodeJS.
-  Separation of components designed to handle client interactions with those that handle the game (so that those components can be deployed and scaled somewhat independently).
+See these files:

+* docs/ARCH.TXT
+* docs/PROTOCOL.TXT

-* Won't use SSL directly, but should support wrapping the connections with `stunnel` or similar for some connection privacy.
+Won't use SSL directly, but should support wrapping the connections with `stunnel` or similar for some connection privacy.
+Or then again, I could look into making this work through SSH.

 ## Copyright and license